ComradDoge/DogeEU4/README.md

 [url=https://steamcommunity.com/sharedfiles/filedetails/?id=2168113410] LINK TO THE BEYOND TYPUS SHATTERED REBORN [/url]

-This Shattered mod which is based on vanilla map will continue to be worked on to have a choice for people to play on with less provinces.
-However, you can consider the BT version as the main Shattered mod.
+This Shattered mod which is based on vanilla map will continue to be fully worked on to have a choice for people to play on with less provinces.

 =================================
-Vanilla map Shattered Mod, very early development.
+Vanilla map Shattered Mod, early in development but should provide a nice shattered experience nonetheless.

 All DLCs are recommended, else some aspects of the game will not work as intended or worse crash but good luck.